 - Mica – I used Flirt, Voodoo, Twighlight, White and Flashdance from MadMica.com and Plum Dusk from BrambleBerry.com

 Let’s create our piped flower embeds!
-If you are new to soaping, be sure to download our FREE Basic Soapmaking Guide.
+If you are new to soapmaking, please download our FREE soapmaking guide!

 Step 1: Create your lye solution.
 Weigh out the sodium hydroxide and water into two separate containers.
 Slowly sprinkle the sodium hydroxide into the water while stirring.
 Be sure to stir in a well-ventilated area and wear your safety goggles and gloves.
 Set your lye solution aside to cool down.